 ASKUL Corporation, the Company's affiliated company which primarily conducts mail order services for office supplies, became the Company's subsidiary on August 27, 2015 (date of acquisition) as a result of ASKUL Corporation's acquisition of its own treasury stock as resolved by its Board of Directors on May 19, 2015.
 As a result of ASKUL Corporation's acquisition of its own treasury stock, the ownership ratio of ASKUL Corporation's voting rights held by the Company rose from 41.7% (as of May 20, 2015) to 44.4% (as of August 27, 2015).
-The Company did not yet hold the majority of the voting rights of ASKUL Corporation, however, considering the dispersion of voting rights in ASKUL Corporation and the voting patterns exercised in ASKUL Corporation's past shareholders meetings, etc., the Company judged that it has substantial control of ASKUL Corporation's acquisition of its own treasury stock, thus constitutes a non-cash transaction.
+The Company did not yet hold the majority of the voting rights of ASKUL Corporation, however, considering the dispersion of voting rights in ASKUL Corporation and the voting patterns exercised in ASKUL Corporation's past shareholders meetings, etc., the Company judged that it has substantial control of ASKUL Corporation and has converted it to a consolidated subsidiary.
+This business combination is a result of ASKUL Corporation's acquisition of its own treasury stock, thus constitutes a non-cash transaction.